FeatureBaseDB/www/content/use-cases/use-case-1.md

 +++
 date = "2017-02-05T18:52:36-06:00"
-title = "My First Blog Post"
+title = "Use Case 1"
 tags = ["bitmap","pql"]
 author = "Travis Turner"
+layout = "single"
+type = "blog"
 +++

-This is the abstract of this blog post.
+This is the abstract of this use case.
 It will show up in the summary.

 <!--more-->
-# hash

-ok

-## hashash

-yeis o

-### hashahahash

-kbia

 ## Section 1